Protect Your Investment With Title Insurance

 Real estate title insurance is an important safeguard when purchasing a property in the United States.
 That is why it is important to understand what it is and why you need it.

 Simply put, title insurance protects your investment.
 It works just like any other type of coverage by protecting you from the unexpected.
 In this case, it protects against unexpected claims, or liens, that occurred before you took ownership.

-Prior to closing on the purchase of your new home, a real estate title company will perform a search to make sure the property is free and clear of liens.
+Prior to closing on the purchase, a real estate title company will perform a search to make sure the property is free and clear of liens.
 This takes place after you've provided your escrow funds to the escrow holder.
 Escrow funds may be held by the agency, if they provide that service.

 This is different from almost every other type of coverage.
-Real estate title insurance protects you from unseen events that occurred prior to taking it out.
+It protects you from unseen events that occurred prior to taking it out.
 A policy will end on the date that it is issued and extend backward in time indefinitely.
 You only pay for it once.
 Property or life coverage, in contrast, protects you from unknown future events and is paid for annually.

 Lender's Vs. Owner's Policies

 These policies are indemnity policies that protect against loss.
-Therefore, the Lender's Policy protects against the lender's loss while an Owner's Policy protects against the owner’s loss.
+Therefore, the Lender's Policy protects against the lender's loss while an Owner's Policy protects the owner against loss.
 The owner will want their coverage to be for the full value of the property, not just the mortgage amount.

 This all begs the question, "If a search has been done and comes up clean, why do I need this coverage?"
 In addition to being required by the lender, title insurance means peace of mind and protection.
 Without it there's a good chance any claims against the real estate will result in some kind of loss for the current owner.
 With it, the owner is protected against these claims.
 For anyone making an investment in real estate, it is a small price to pay for this peace of mind.